gmelchett/jomics/README.md

 `go get && go build`

 All data will be embedded into the `jomics` binary.
-It is not possible to build jomics free of libc dependencies, due to build constraints in the `go-unarr` package which is used to read cbr and cbz.
+It is not possible to build jomics free of libc dependencies due to build constraints in the `go-unarr` package.
+`go-unarr` is used to read cbr and cbz.

 ## Usage
 ```